tuxrace/rooms-qr/README.md

 # Book a room app

-Simple single page mobile application designed to allow users in our office to check for room availability.
+Simple single page mobile application designed to allow users in our office to check for room availability

 ![screen](./screen.png "Screen")